aws/aws-cdk/design/continuous-delivery.md

 **Templates as Assets**

-Some deployment systems (e.g. the CDK CLI) require that CloudFormation templates will be uploaded an S3 location before they can be deployed (this is done automatically in CodePipeline).
+Some deployment systems (e.g. the CDK CLI and other systems we explored) require that CloudFormation templates will be uploaded an S3 location before they can be deployed (this is done automatically in CodePipeline).
 Due to S3 eventual consistency, these files must be immutable, so we need to upload a new template file every time the template changes.

 To that end, we will treat all CloudFormation templates in the assembly like any other asset.
 They will be identified by their source hash (the hash of the template) and uploaded to the asset store in the environment in which they are expected to be deployed, like any other file asset.